antipodos/sonarqube_project_report/README.md

 `python report.py <filename> [<tagname>]`

 Queries all projects available.
 Filter using `tagname`(s) if you just need a limited view.
-Generates cvs report at `filename` location - overwrites existing files.
+Generates csv report at `filename` location - overwrites existing files.

 Installation
 -